Psychiatrist Jobs Australia

 Public Hospitals

-Public hospital psychiatry involves acute inpatient care, crisis assessment, and consultation-liaison work.
-These roles are typically team-based and offer exposure to the full spectrum of psychiatric presentations.
-Public sector positions come with structured award-based salaries and career progression pathways.
+Acute inpatient care, crisis assessment and consultation-liaison work.
+Team-based, broad exposure across the full psychiatric spectrum, and structured award-based salaries with clear career progression pathways.

 Private Practice

-Private psychiatry practice allows clinicians to set their own hours, choose their patient mix, and build a practice aligned to their clinical interests.
-Private practice can be highly lucrative, particularly for psychiatrists who establish strong referral networks with GPs and allied health professionals.
+You set your own hours, choose your patient mix and build a practice around your clinical interests.
+Private practice earnings can be strong, particularly once you have built good referral relationships with GPs and allied health.

 Community Mental Health